vaiish371/tp/docs/UserGuide.md

 * The `START_TIME` and `END_TIME` must be in the format `HHmm` eg. `1800`.
 * `START_TIME` must be before `END_TIME`

-:warning: All flags (`/t`, `/v` etc.) must be included in the order specified above.

-:warning: Note the spacing before and after each flag eg. `/t TYPE /v ...`; Input would be truncated if spaces are not present.</br>
-For example :
-* `/t /v...`: Only one space between flags, second flag would not be recognised.
-Incorrect number of parameter error may be thrown.
-* `.../s 1600/e 1800`: `START_TIME` will be parsed as `160` and wrong time error may be thrown.

 :warning: Input `2400` for `START_TIME` and `END_TIME` would be interpreted as `00:00`.

 Example of usage: